evertheylen/cloud-api-doc/README.md

 All requests must happen over **https**.

-## Obtaining an Authentication Token
+## Obtaining an Access Token

+* Please note that this feature is not yet live in the Web App as of 2015-01-06.
+It is expected to go live within a week.
+This comment will be removed when tokens are retrievable from the Web App.

-An end user will obtain an authentication token from the [Eyefi Web App](https://app.eyefi.com).
+An end user will obtain an access token from the [Eyefi Web App](https://app.eyefi.com).
 Under the account menu tree there is an option called "Developer".
-This controls the current list of authentication tokens.
-Select the '+' icon to generate a new authentication token to be used to contact the API.
-If you wish to remove or regenerate authentication tokens this can also be done from this screen.
+This controls the current list of access tokens.
+Select the '+' icon to generate a new access token to be used to contact the API.
+If you wish to remove or regenerate access tokens this can also be done from this screen.

-## Using the Authentication Token
+## Using the Access Token

 Once the token has been obtained, it should be passed with every API call in an authorization header: